dabeaz/curio/README.rst

 Important Disclaimer
 --------------------
-Curio is experimental software that currently only works on Unix systems (OS X, Linux, etc.).
+Curio is experimental software that currently only works on POSIX systems (OS X, Linux, etc.).
 Use at your own peril.

 An Example